Natural Supplements for Depression and HPV

 I strongly believe that depression and anxiety are diet related.
 If you are missing certain nutrients, your body will not be able to properly build the neurotransmitters responsible for keeping you feeling upbeat and happy.

-serotonin keep us from experiencing an anxious kind of depression.
+Proper levels of serotonin keep us from experiencing an anxious kind of depression.
 Enough catecholamines are needed to keep us from going into the more traditional apathetic, lethargic depression.

 An imbalance of one or both is incredibly common today.